joaotavora/sly-macrostep/README.md

 `sly-macrostep` for installation from the package menu or from `M-x package-install`.

-Once it's done, `M-x sly` should now bring up a macrostep enabled SLY.
+Once it's done, `M-x sly` should now bring up a macrostep-enabled SLY.

-In `.lisp` files you can now use `M-x sly-macrostep` to be informed about the macrostepness of your Lisp.
+In `.lisp` files you can now use `C-c M-e` or `M-x macrostep-expand` to expand a macro.

 ## Melpa-less install